prakadesh/100-days-of-cybersecurity/README.md

 - DAY 41: prepration for exam SVT
 - DAY 42: continue the apisec course
 - DAY 43:doing Ethical hacking course from TCM sec
+- DAY 44: learned on endpoint analysis from apisec
+-

 We'll be updating this list as we go along with the challenge.